Yury Revich: Life and career

+"Yury Revich performs the outer movements of Andreas's Third Violin Concerto op.46 with full-blooded authority, fleet-fingered dexterity, innate musicality and substantial accuracy..."

+The journalist Natalia Kolesova wrote in 2001:

 In his performance of Basque Capriccio by Sarasate you heard drama, passion and courageous rigor.
 Gloss playing a young violinist once again proved that in the world of music maturity comes not with age, and responds to the depth of feelings.

 He first played at Zurich Tonhalle and La Scala in Milan (Italy) in 2013, performing Tchaikovsky's Violin Concerto with the Orchestra Sinfonica di Milano Giuseppe Verdi conducted by Zhang Xion.

+Since then he plays as a solo violinist in venues like Golden Hall of Musikverein in Vienna, Berlin Philharmonic Hall, Salle Pleyel, Bozar in Brussels and others.

+As a composer some of the performances of his original works include: